New England Regional Art Museum

 NERAM boasts six gallery spaces, conference facilities, artist studio, artist-in-residence flat, museum of printing, shop and cafe.
 NERAM is is the custodian of three important collections of Australian art: the Howard Hinton Collection, the Chandler Coventry Collection and the NERAM Collection.

 The quality and size of these permanent collections make NERAM an important regional gallery in NSW, providing the region with a cultural resource of national significance.

 NERAM’s annual calendar of exhibitions features works from the permanent collections, regional artists, as well as national touring shows from major galleries.
-Popular public programs include art classes for adults and children, workshops with visiting artists, school tours, art chats, family days and storeroom tours.
+Popular public programs include art classes for adults and children, workshops with visiting artists, school tours, art chats and family days.

 Located in Armidale on the Northern Tablelands, NSW and surrounded by spectacular gorge country, NERAM is 1 hour direct flight from Sydney or 6 hours by road.